Outlaw Outdoors College Division Tournament Rules

 - TAXES: Competitors are responsible for all applicable taxes on cash awards.
 Upon competitors being awarded payment for their finish in a tournament, an IRS Form W-9 will be required to be completed.
 If this form is not completed, all monies won will be forfeited along with any qualification into The Bassmaster College National Championship tournament.

 - WAIVER AND RELEASE: As a condition of participation in each tournament, each competitor must execute a waiver and release of liability, and a name and likeness release.

 - Polygraph Exam: Each team member, by submitting the entry form, agrees to submit to a polygraph test and accept the result of said polygraph exam.
 Should a team member fail to pass a polygraph exam, team will be disqualified.
 If alcohol or mind altering drugs are consumed prior to a team’s polygraph exam, said team will forfeit all winnings for the tournament.

 - PENALTIES: Penalties for rules violations may include the following:

-- Reduction of total weight of catch
+- Reduction of total weight of catch and/or big bass

 - Reduction of total weight of big bass